What is an emotional detox and why is it important to our overall health?

 The word ‘Detox‘ often refers to “a process or period of time in which one abstains from or rids the body of toxic or unhealthy substances.”
 Upon hearing the word we tend to jump to the usual suspects of drugs, alcohol, caffeine or nicotine.
 We may even assume it relates to the latest ‘dieting’ fad but rarely do we think of our emotions and mental health in need of detoxification.

 An emotional detox refers to a mindful practice wherein we take the time to process unresolved emotions, thoughts, and trauma that have been left to go stale.
 Much like food which has been left to rot, our long overdue traumas and emotions can make us very ill But instead of chucking it all in the bin and starting over, emotional detoxing encourages us to properly and fully work with that which is causing us harm.
-We’re aiming to work through our troubles rather than shoving them to the side and labeling them as ‘do not open.
+We’re aiming to work through our troubles rather than shoving them to the side and labelling them as ‘do not open.
 Ever.’

 How do I know if I need an emotional detox?

 Are you afraid to say the word ‘no’?
-Maybe you’re constantly trying to fix other people’s problems?
+Maybe you’re constantly trying to fix other people’s problems.
 Do you often put the needs of others before your own?
 And, finally, are you a chronic overthinker who loses sleep over the smallest of things?

 If you answered yes to any or all of the above then you’ll benefit greatly from an emotional detox.
 There are various mental and physical symptoms to consider when thinking about emotional detox.
 You don’t have to wait until you experience any of these to start your detox, instead, you should act quickly and often in order to avoid a build-up of negative emotions and trauma.